kolenaIO/kolena/docs/metrics/HHEM-score.md

 ---
-description: Measuring hallucinations in generated text
+description: How to detect hallucinations in generated text
 ---

 # Hughes Hallucination Evaluation Model (HHEM) Score